 Ephemera Society UK: Collecting old passports

-In collaboration with THE EPHEMERA SOCIETY UK, here another article on old passports and passport collecting.
-If you collect Ephemera, then you should have a look at the Society’s new webshop, where you can also sign up for a membership for only £35 a year.
+In collaboration with THE EPHEMERA SOCIETY UK, here is another article on old passports and passport collecting.
+If you collect Ephemera, then you should take a look at the Society’s new webshop, where you can also sign up for a membership for only £35 a year.
 The Ephemera Society is excited to welcome new members.
 Annual membership entitles you to the following benefits: Ephemera Society UK passports

 - Four issues of The Society’s acclaimed quality magazine, The Ephemerist, a colorful illustrated 32pp quarterly journal with a reputation as a source of expert information on all aspects of ephemera.
 It brings together new writing by academics and collectors offering insights into their specialist areas of expertise.